 Back to top

 What is the purpose of the LED on the TPSEM?

-According to our research, consumers wanted a feature that showed
+our research, consumers wanted a feature that showed

 them when the TPSEM was working.
 Our response to this was to install

-an LED on the TPSEM that illuminates when the TPSEM is engaged.
-Please note that the LED comes mounted on the TPSEM.
-It is only visible under the hood, not from inside the vehicle.
+that the LED comes mounted on the TPSEM.
+It is only visible under the hood, not

+Back to top